Luxury Ski Lodges Alaska

 Located halfway between Fairbanks and Anchorage is the famous Denali National Park, home to the “roof of North America.”
 Although the park revolves around snow capped Denali, the wild rivers and glaciers, boreal forest and tundra are just as inspiring.

 Alaska is also one of the best places in the world to view the Northern Lights.
 The viewing season lasts almost seven months, with Alaskan nights dark enough to showcase the auroras between mid-August through to mid-April.

 One of the best places to view the lights is Sheldon Chalet.
-It’s unique location at 63 degrees north latitude and 6,000ft (±1820 metres) elevation means the troposphere is some of the thinnest on the planet; which allows you to see the aurora borealis more often and brighter than elsewhere.
+Its unique location at 63 degrees north latitude and 6,000ft (±1820m) elevation means the troposphere is one of the thinnest on the planet; which allows you to see the aurora borealis more often and brighter than elsewhere.

 There are also plenty of other activities to experience during your stay, from heli-skiing, glacier treks and mountaineering to star-gazing and sight-seeing flights.
 Sheldon Chalet is accessible by air, with transportation by helicopter.

 The largest state in the USA, Alaska occupies a huge peninsula in the extreme northwest of North America with coastlines on the North Pacific and Arctic Oceans, as well as the Chukchi and Bering Seas.
 The primary airports in Alaska are Anchorage, Fairbanks and Juneau.